List of Odd Squad episodes

-Odd Squad is a children's television series that premiered on TVOKids in Canada and PBS Kids in the United States on November 26, 2014, both on the same day.
+Odd Squad is a live-action television series that premiered on TVOKids in Canada and PBS Kids in the United States on November 26, 2014, both on the same day.
 In the UK, the series is broadcast by CBBC.
 In Latin America, it airs on Discovery Kids.
 KiKa airs the show in German-speaking European countries.
 The fourth season of Odd Squad was filmed in the United Kingdom.
-It consists of 12 episodes and was released on October 1, 2024.
+It consists of 22 episodes and was released on October 1, 2024.